Brand Focus: Daystate

 The Weihrauch HW100 laminate up close.

-Weihrauch have also in more recent years been a pioneer in the world of Pre Charged Pneumatic airguns with their HW100 rifles, and the New for 2016 HW110.
+Weihrauch have also in more recent years been a pioneer in the world of Pre Charged Pneumatic airguns with their HW100 rifles, and the HW110.
 The Weihrauch HW100 is a multishot PCP rifle with a side lever action which Weihrauch were one of the first to develop.
 A 14 shot magazine loads the pellets and an anti-double load system makes the rifle more usable and safer than others on the market.
 One of my favourite features of the HW100 is the Weihrauch barrel fitted with one of Weihrauchs high efficiency silencers which makes the rifle so quiet, you sometimes don’t know if it has fired or not.
 The HW110 is the latest PCP rifle and has a 10 shot magazine and a synthetic stock and comes at a lower price than the HW100 and has already been a big hit with consumers and the airgun press.

 A Marque of Quality